 Despite the Black diamond crampon’s durable foundation, a complete system weighs less than 1 1/2 pounds.

 Rust-resistant stainless steel construction that resists snowballing

-Low-profile fit provides better boot/crampon compatibility
+Low-profile fit provides a better compatible crampon for boots

 10 points for easy walking